 Energy is lost in hydraulic piping networks to step down the upstream pressure, which can be recovered by a replacement with an energy harvesting system.
 The energy harvester utilizes a pico-scale hydro turbine to extract the energy that would otherwise be wasted.
 The energy can then be stored in a battery to power local sensors and actuators in the system.

 Some key challenges exist for the design of pico-scale turbines.
-There are very few pico-hydro systems reported to operate within the ranges necessary to provide power for this application and current research of design techniques for these turbines is sparse.
-The current turbine efficiency is relatively low at certain flow rates within its range of operation: improvements here will increase the robustness of the disinfection system under variable operating conditions.
+There are very few pico-hydro systems reported to operate within the ranges necessary to provide power for these applications and little published research on design techniques for turbines

 at this scale.
 Furthermore, in order to be effective for energy harvesting, these turbines must operate efficiently across a wide range of flow conditions.
 The guide vane mechanism that is designed to adjust according to various flow conditions will need to be assembled into a small form factor, while being robust enough to operate in high inlet pressures.